+(Exact name of registrant as specified in its charter)

+Delaware

+(State of incorporation)

+39-0622040 (I.R.S.
+Employer Identification No.)

+2801 80th Street Kenosha Wisconsin

+(Address of principal executive offices)

+(Zip code)

+(262) 656-5200 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock, \$1.00 par value Trading Symbol(s)

+Name of each exchange on which registered

+SNA

-~ 11.0F (Exact name of registrant as specified in its charter) Delaware 39-0622040 (State of incorporation) (I.R.S.
-Employer Identification No.) 2801 80th Street Kenosha Wisconsin 53143 (Address of principal executive offices) (2(2) (5(5200 (Zip code) (Registr (262) 656-5200 ant's telephone number, includin ng area code) Securities regi istered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$1.00 par value SNA New York Stock Exchange Securities regi stered pursuant to Section 12(g g) of the Act: None Indicate by check mark if the registrant is a well-know vn seasoned issuer, as defined i in Rule 405 of the Securities Act.
-Yes ■ No □ Indicate by check mark if the registrant is not required d to file reports pursuant to Sec- tion 13 or 15(d) of the Act.
-Yes □ No 🗷 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes ☐ No ☒

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer ■ Accelerated filer □ Non- -accelerated filer Smaller repor ting company Emerging § growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those errocompensation received by any of the registrant's exec ts that required a recovery analysis of incentive-based nt recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \blacksquare The aggregate market value of voting and non-voting common equity held by non-affiliates (excludes 861,593 shares held by directors and executive officers) computed by reference to the price (\$198.24) at which common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 2, 2022) was \$10.4 billion.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \boxtimes

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+The aggregate market value of voting and non-voting common equity held by non-affiliates (excludes 797,583 shares held by directors and executive officers) computed by reference to the price (\$223.91) at which common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 3, 2021) was \$11.9 billion.

-The number of shares of Common Stock (\$1.00 par value) of the registrant outstanding as of February 3, 2023, was 53,114,455 shares.
+The number of shares of Common Stock (\$1.00 par value) of the registrant outstanding as of February 4, 2022, was 53,438,639 shares.